NazimTakhedmit/nio_assignement/README.md

 ###### HOW TO RUN THE PIPELINE

-after cloning this reposiory in google colab, use the notebook ML Pipeline and run all the commands
+after cloning this reposiory. open 'ML_pipeline.ipynb' notebook in google colab, use the notebook ML Pipeline and run all the commands